-Planning permission will be granted where proposals comply with the parking standards set out in this plan and have regard to the requirements of the Parking Standards Supplementary Planning Document.
+Planning permission will be granted where proposals comply with the requirements of the Parking Provision Supplementary Planning Document.
 Major development proposals, including redevelopments and changes of use, must additionally:

-- a.
-Demonstrate how the development will be served by passenger transport.
+- Demonstrate how the development will be served by passenger transport.
 Planning obligations will be sought to provide services and facilities where appropriate; and - b.
 Make the following provisions for pedestrians and cyclists: - i.
 Safe, direct and convenient routes within the development; - ii.
 Links to existing cycleway and pedestrian networks; - iii.
 Appropriate means of crossing vehicle roads within, or adjacent to, the site; - iv.
-Adequate landscaping and lighting of routes both within the development and on any new external links; - v.
+Adequate landscaping and lighting of routes both within the development and on any new external links: - v.
 Contributions towards improving cycleways and pedestrian routes serving the development site, where appropriate; - vi.
 Secure bicycle parking provision; and - vii.
 Ancillary facilities such as changing rooms, showers and lockers, where appropriate.